yrsong15/CellSociety/doc/DESIGN.md

 + **Main**
 	* Initializes grid and UI
-	* Creates and saves Simulation
+	* Creates and saves Simulation details
 	* Runs the *Game Loop* including the start/stop command for each step of the process

 + **UI**